pspdev/pspdev.github.io/README.md

 ![](images/audio.png?raw=true)

 This is a simple program to use the audio of the PSP with minimal effort.
-It will produce sound depending on the selected waveform and can set the frequency for every waveform.
+It uses native audio library.
 Click on the details below to see the code and how to build it.

 <p><details>